LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US022/Readme.md

-# US022 - Add a new entry in the Agenda
+# US22 - As a GSM, I want to add a new entry in the Agenda.

 [Requirements Engineering](01.requirements-engineering/Readme.md)